 Optional coverage parameters are possible for certain types of raster data.
-WorldImage formats request a valid range of grid coordinates in two dimensions known as a ReadGridGeometry2D.
+For example, WorldImage formats request a valid range of grid coordinates in two dimensions known as a ReadGridGeometry2D.
 For ImageMosaic, you can use InputImageThresholdValue, InputTransparentColor, and OutputTransparentColor to control the rendering of the mosaic in terms of thresholding and transparency.

 Feature Type Details (Vector)¶

-The Nillable refers to whether the property requires a value or may be flagged as being null.
+The Nillable option refers to whether the property requires a value or may be flagged as being null.
 Meanwhile Min/Max Occurrences refers to how many values a field is allowed to have.
-Currently both Nillable and Min/Max Occurrences are set to true and 0/1 but might be extended with future work on complex features.
+Currently both Nillable and Min/Max Occurrences are set to true and 0/1 but may be extended with future work on complex features.

-- Enabled—A layer that is not enabled won’t be available to any kind of request, it will just show up in the configuration (and in REST-config)
+- Enabled—A layer that is not enabled won’t be available to any kind of request, it will just show up in the configuration (and in REST config)

-WMS Settings—Sets the WMS specific publishing parameters
+Sets the WMS specific publishing parameters.

-- Default style:—Style that will be used when the client does not specify a named style in GetMap requests
+- Default style—Style that will be used when the client does not specify a named style in GetMap requests.

-WMS Attribution—Sets publishing information about data providers
+Sets publishing information about data providers.

 - Attribution Text—Human-readable text describing the data provider.
 This might be used as the text for a hyperlink to the data provider’s web site.